return42/sphkerneldoc/linux_src_doc/drivers/spi/spi_c.rst

 \ :c:func:`spi_add_device`\  on it.

-Caller is responsible to call \ :c:func:`spi_add_device`\  on the returned spi_device structure to add it to the SPI master.
+Caller is responsible to call \ :c:func:`spi_add_device`\  on the returned spi_device structure to add it to the SPI controller.
 If the caller needs to discard the spi_device without adding it, then it should call \ :c:func:`spi_dev_put`\  on it.